Illiouchine/PipouBrushApp/README.md

 - Testing with [mockito](https://developer.android.com/training/testing/local-tests)
 - Asynchronous with [Coroutine and Flow](https://developer.android.com/kotlin/flow)

+## App Feature
+- Display a timer for brush duration
+- Display a brush history with brush count per day
+- Display an achievement list.
+- Permit to change the brush duration
+- Permit to setup a reminder alarm and/or notification

 ## TODO
 - [x] user can start a 3:00 countdown
 - [x] user can reset countdown to 3:00